 There are 11 members on the Board of Directors.
-The Board met 13 times during 2020.
-No director of the Company attended fewer than 75% of the Board meetings and the committee meetings to which he or she was appointed and served during 2020.
+The Board met 12 times during 2021.
+Incumbent directors attended an average of approximately 99% of total Board and committee meetings to which he or she was appointed and served during 2021.
 The members of the Board are expected to be present at the annual meeting.
-All of the Directors attended last year's annual meeting by remote communication which permitted their ability respond to shareholder questions.
+All of the Directors attended last year's annual meeting by remote communication which permitted their ability to respond to shareholder questions.

 The committees of the Board consist of the Audit Committee, Compensation Committee and Corporate Governance Committee.
 Each committee is governed by a charter that defines its role and responsibilities and are available on the Company's website at www.AFGinc.com under "About Us-Leadership and Governance - Board Committees."
-A printed copy of these charters may be obtained by shareholders upon written request addressed to the Company's Secretary, at the address set forth under "2021 Proxy Statement - Summary - Company Communications."
+A printed copy of these charters may be obtained by shareholders upon written request addressed to the Company's Secretary, at the address set forth under "Board Communications" in the Proxy Statement Summary

-The following table identifies membership and the Chairperson of each of the current committees of the Board, as well as the number of times each committee met during 2020.
+The following table identifies membership and the Chairperson of each of the current committees of the Board, as well as the number of times each committee met during 2021.

 Director Lead Independent Director Audit Committee Compensation Committee Corporate Governance Committee

-Virginia "Gina" C. Drosos Member Member

 Terry S. Jacobs Member Chair

 Gregory G. Joseph .
 Chair

 Mary Beth Martin Member Member

+Amy Y. Murray Member

 Evans N. Nwankwo Member

 William W. Verity Member Chair

 John I. Von Lehman Member Member

-Meetings in 2020 9 4 6
+Meetings in 2021 9 8 4